Building a Left Movement for Working-Class & Popular Power

 - Climate justice and just transition

-- Informal economy, gig economy, and new forms of work under people's control
+- Informal economy, gig economy, and new forms of work under people's control (mandatory working group)

 Closing Plenary

-- Four further reflections from formations representing organised labour, community and social movements, the cooperative and solidarity economy, and youth or women's formations
+Closing reflections: Cde Solly Mapaila (General Secretary, SACP), with four further reflections from formations representing the breadth of the Conference: organised labour, community and social movements, the cooperative and solidarity economy, and youth or women's formations.

 Post-Conference Media Briefing